OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-gas.md

 # Gas and Fees

-Every action on Ethereum — sending ETH, interacting with contracts, deploying dApps — consumes computational resources.
+Every action on Ethereum, sending ETH, interacting with contracts and deploying dApps consumes computational resources.
 To ensure fair use of the network, Ethereum introduces a cost mechanism called **gas**.

 ---